 Here’s another one that’s so easy and cheap to purchase.
-Many times, the same insurance who provides your renters or auto insurance also has a really cheap policy along with it.
+Many times, the same insurance which provides your renters or auto insurance also has a standard policy along with it.
 Ours costs about $20 for protection up to $300,000.
-That means that if someone wants to sue us and they win the lawsuit, we are covered for this amount.
+Our policy covers this amount if someone wants to sue us and they win the lawsuit.
 Or, if God forbid we cause $300,000 in damages, this also covers us.

 Having a pet, a wild one might I mention, really made us think about upping our liability insurance.

-This is another type of insurance that will save you much headaches.
-If your identity is ever stolen and someone gets access to your bank account and money, a good bank will take care of it.
-Many banks make you feel like crap for their mess up, others even make you think that somehow it was your fault that some loser managed to trick them into your money.
+ID theft insurance is another type of insurance that will save you many headaches.
+If someone steals your identity and gets access to your bank account and money, a good bank will take care of it.
+Many banks make you feel like crap for their mess up.
+Others even make you think that somehow it was your fault that some loser managed to trick them into your money.

 With identity theft protection, you can avoid those headaches.
 The company we use assigns a personal advocate to do all the talking to the banks for you.
-Almost like your personal henchman to knock some sense into your bank!
-In addition, they run constant checks to see if any one has used your personal information to do anything sketchy or somehow access your credit score.
+Almost like your henchman to knock some sense into your bank!
+Besides, they run regular checks to see if anyone has used your information to do anything sketchy or somehow access your credit score.

 I hope some of this info helped.
 If you need any help or suggestions into what other companies I use, I would be happy to assist!